3. The Hebrew Bible

 The Yawist Source (J)

-An unknown author in the kingdom of Judah wrote an epic story of how the Judaic nation came into being.
-This story was likely written between 922–722 BCE.
+An unknown author in the kingdom of Judah, most likely between 922–722 BCE, wrote a series of epic stories about how the Judaic nation came into being.
 The author called God by the name of Yahweh, so the narrative is called the Yahwist document.
+The Yawist stories have been influenced by other sources, but under the scrutiny of biblical scholars, the Yawist source document clearly stands on its own.

 The Elohist Source (E)

-The Elohist author created a story that incorporated the value system that stood against the royal dynasty and the temple.
+The Elohist author created a story that incorporated a value system that stood against the royal dynasty and the temple.
 His narrative suggested that God’s original covenant was made, not with Moses or the royal family, but with the people, who then choose their own leaders.
 As a result, no king, leader, or priest could claim everlasting power over God’s people.
 The Israelite leaders were to be responsible to the people and could be removed if they did not uphold their duty.
 This was the blossoming of a democracy.

 It is clear that the Elohist author was a citizen of Israel.
 His narrative presents distinct versions of many stories that were also in the Yahwist document.
 The Elohist narrative began not with the creation, but with Abraham, whose grandson Jacob became the focus of the narrative.
 Jacob came to life as a heroic figure, who encountered many amazing adventures.
-The Elohist document was an attempt by the author to explain the origins of Israelite society by reshaping the history of a past that was possibly a thousand years or more earlier.
+The Elohist document was an attempt by the author to explain the origins of Israelite society by reshaping the history of a past that occurred possibly a thousand years or more earlier.
 He may have known some of the details of the Yahwist document, but he downplayed the emphasis on Judah to highlight the glory of Israel.

 In 722 BCE, the capital of Israel, Samaria, fell to the Assyrians and many of the people of Israel were forced into exile.
 However, others escaped Assyrian captivity.
 They rescued the Elohist document, taking it to Jerusalem in Judah.
-There, in the eighth century BCE, the Elohist narrative was blended into the Yahwist narrative.
+There, in the 8th century BCE, the Elohist narrative was blended into the Yahwist narrative.
 The blended document (JD) was the second phase in the formation of the Torah.
 However, the effort to integrate these two narratives was never completed.
 Many of the contradictions in the Torah are the result of the incomplete blending of these two originally separate and distinct versions of the historical narrative.

 The Deuteronomist Source (D)